hummingbot/hummingbot/documentation/docs/index.md

 ## What is Hummingbot?
-Hummingbot is open source software that helps you create, configure and manage high-freuquency market making and arbitrage bots that run on both centralized and decentralized crypto exchanges.
+Hummingbot is open source software that helps you create, configure and manage high-frequency market making and arbitrage bots that run on both centralized and decentralized crypto exchanges.

 ## How the documentation is organized